kasslent/clc-digital-skills/_lessons/module-6.1.md

     the_post_thumbnail( 'large' ); // Large resolution (default 640px x 640px max)
     the_post_thumbnail( 'full' ); // Original image resolution (unmodified)

+> Try adding it to one of your template files. for example your custom `page-about.php` file.

 ## Plugins

 Plugins enable us to add incredible functionality to a website without having to do a lot of coding of our own.
+Plugins can be downloaded directly from the Plugins area of the dashboard.
+They will then live inside your Plugins folder inside of `wp-content`.

 Popular plugins include:

 - Jetpack
 - Mailchimp